-It is generally recommended that full-time students take between 15-17 credit hours each term to stay on track for a timely 4 year graduation.
-Students cannot enroll in more than 18 hours in the fall or spring semesters or more than 8 hours in the summer sessions without permission from their Academic Advisor.
-If approved, a student’s Academic Advisor can do a course override on MyPack.
+It is generally recommended that full-time students take between 15-17 credit hours each term to stay on track for a timely 4-year graduation.
+Students cannot enroll in more than 18 hours in the fall or spring semesters or more than eight hours in the summer sessions without permission from their academic advisor.
+If approved, a student’s academic advisor can do a course override on MyPack.

 Interest in Graduate Programs

 Some students will have plans to pursue graduate school after their undergraduate career.